tsaad-dev/te/drafts/te-types-update/draft-ietf-teas-rfc8776-update.md

 | te-packet-types | ietf-te-packet-types | RFCXXXX
 {: #tab-prefixes title="Prefixes and corresponding YANG modules"}

-RFC Editor Note: Please replace XXXX with the RFC number assigned to this document.
+RFC Editor: Please replace XXXX with the RFC number assigned to this document.

 # Acronyms and Abbreviations